-While this program uses a significant quantity of classroom instruction, it also includes a substantial amount of practical hands-on experience and field trips.
+While this program uses a significant quantity of classroom instruction, it also includes a substantial amount of practical hands-on experience.
 This approach will help students to solidify their interest in teaching and continue to develop their study in ideas, theories, and practices of Christian Education.